Excalibur & Related Scroll Saws

 Ready For Intricate Scroll Work

 If your blade had a lot of arc before you started and you were able to reduce it significantly, you should notice a big improvement on how easily you can navigate tight corners.
-With less blade arc, not only does the saw cut less aggressively, but it also allows you to take your time more in a corner if you need since the blade is far less likely to jump back and make a notch where you don’t want one.
+With less blade arc, not only does the saw cut less aggressively, but it also allows you to take your time in a corner since the blade is far less likely to jump back and make a notch where you don’t want one.
 Take your new and improved scroll saw for a test drive… I think you’ll like it!